Produce and explain Energy Performance Certificates relating to domestic property

 - lodge Energy Performance Certificates on the relevant national register on completion

-- inform the customer that the Energy Performance Certificate has been completed and is available to them
+- inform the customer that the Energy Performance Certificate has been completed and how it can be accessed

 - explain all the component parts of the Energy Performance Certificate and signpost customers to sources of additional information and support

-- inform customers that the data collected during the inspection is recorded on the relevant national register and the circumstances where it may be accessed by relevant organisations including researchers, local authorities and environmental organisations on a restricted basis
+- inform customers that the data collected during the inspection is recorded on the relevant national register and the circumstances where relevant organisations, including researchers, local authorities and environmental organisations may access it on a restricted basis

-- inform the customer that there is an Energy Performance Certificate complaints procedure and advise them how to access it
+- draw the customers’ attention to the Energy Performance Certificate complaints procedure and advise them how to access it

-- maintain internal records in accordance with devolved nation's requirements and the relevant data protection legislation
+- maintain internal records in accordance with the relevant statutory requirements and data protection legislation, including code of practice and the auditing requirements of your Accreditation Scheme

 Knowledge and Understanding